Research into DWP’s Youth Offer: Privacy Information Notice

 Data protection legislation and personal data

-This privacy notice sets out the legal basis for processing data in relation to this research project, which has been commissioned by DWP and is being conducted on their behalf by the Institute for Employment Studies (IES) and Ipsos.
+This privacy notice sets out the legal basis for processing data in relation to this research project, which is being completed by the Institute for Employment Studies (IES).
 This includes who will have access to your personal data, how your data will be used, stored and deleted, your legal rights and who you can contact with a query or a complaint.

 The legal basis for processing personal data

-The legal basis under which DWP and its contractors process personal data and ‘special category data’, such as information about your health and well-being, racial or ethnic origin, is to fulfil DWP’s public authority duty and for research that is in the public interest.
-The legal basis for this research is therefore public task.
+The legal basis under which DWP and its contractors process personal data and ‘special category data’, such as information about your health and well-being or ethnicity, is to fulfil DWP’s public authority duty and for research that is in the public interest.

 Who will have access to my personal data?

-For telephone interviews, your contact details will be stored on an encrypted server, with access restricted solely to members of IES’ and Ipsos’ research teams.
+Your contact details will be stored on an encrypted server, with access restricted solely to members of the research team.
 Even after these contact details have been shared with the research team, you are still free to withdraw from the research and can decline to take part in an interview without having to give a reason.

 If you agree to take part in a research interview, any information you provide will be summarised in an anonymised format – this means we will remove any information that could be used to identify you.